-A professional College Counsellor is available to support students during term time on an appointment or drop-in basis.
+A professional College Counsellor is available to support students during term time on an appointment basis, arranged by the welfare team.

 The service is strictly confidential and can help you deal with any personal problems during your time at college.
 The one-to-one sessions can help with concerns about college work, family relationships, personal relationships, self-esteem or a host of other problems.
 Our counsellor also works with various external agencies and organisations to provide additional, specialist support where necessary.